akka/akka/akka-docs/rst/scala/typed-channels.rst

 While this example looks pretty simple, the implications are profound.
 In order to be useful, the system must be as reliable as you would expect a type system to be.
-This means that unless you step outside of the it (i.e. doing the equivalent of ``.asInstanceOf[_]``) you shall be protected, failures shall be recognized and flagged.
+This means that unless you step outside of it (i.e. doing the equivalent of ``.asInstanceOf[_]``) you shall be protected, failures shall be recognized and flagged.
 There are a number of challenges included in this requirement, which are discussed in the following sections.
 If you are reading